ENTR - Entrepreneurship

 Cross-listed as FIN 455.
 Exposes students interested in business start-up or management of a growing firm to the principles, methods and tools used in financial planning, analysis and control of the small business enterprise.
 Covers short-term financial planning and control, creation of pro forma financial statements and business valuation techniques.
 Presents how and where to seek financing via a variety of debt and equity sources.
 Prerequisites: ENTR 310, junior standing.

 ENTR 481.
 Cooperative Education (1-3).

-An academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
+Academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
 Repeatable for credit.
-Graded Cr/NCr.
 Prerequisites: junior standing and 2.250 GPA.

 ENTR 481N.
 Internship (1-3).

 Complements and enhances the student's academic program by providing an opportunity to apply and acquire knowledge in a workplace environment as an intern.
 Prerequisite: departmental consent.